Our Top Picks for the Most Beautiful Terraces in Paris

 The terrace of Les Jardins du Faubourg

-The venue : Watch out for a magical terrace.
-Just behind the Élysée, the 5-star hotel Les Jardins du Faubourg has been attracting big names in show business since its opening (all fans of the friendly director Jennifer Boccara !), as well as fashion editors and the coolest stars of French cinema.
-Surprise : its restaurant, renamed Il Giardino, welcomes the new chef Davide Pecorella (formerly of Le George), a Neapolitan passionate about Italian products.
+The venue : Attention, a magical terrace awaits.
+Just behind the Élysée Palace, the 5-star hotel Les Jardins du Faubourg has been attracting big names from the entertainment industry since its opening (all fans of the friendly director Jennifer Boccara!), as well as fashion editors and the coolest stars of French cinema.
+Surprise: its restaurant, now named Il Giardino, welcomes the new chef Davide Pecorella (formerly of Le George), a Neapolitan passionate about Italian produce.

 © Yann Deret and © Julien Salaneuve